whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 We also have to ensure that all microhood, neighbourhood, and macrohood records are given appropriate `mz:min_zoom` and `mz:max_zoom` values.
 These values should be consistent across place types, as they are used to determine at what zoom level the name label will appear (and when it will disappear).

+For existing features, probably don't modify the existing `min_zoom` and `max_zoom` values.
+But for new features, do the following:

 - `neighbourhood`:
   - Default: `min_zoom`:`15`, optionally modify up to `13` for important places.
   - Default: `max_zoom`:`18`, rarely modify.